Stephen Christian: Career

-2002–2014: Anberlin
+2002–2014, 2018–2026: Anberlin

 Following the signing of Anberlin, Christian wrote many of the songs on each of the band's albums.
 Anberlin has released seven albums: Blueprints for the Black Market, Never Take Friendship Personal, Cities, New Surrender, and Dark Is the Way, Light Is a Place, Vital, and Lowborn.
 Anberlin also released a compilation album, Lost Songs.
-They released their final album in 2014.
+They went on hiatus in 2014 before returning in 2018 and releasing two EPs in 2022 and 2023, before Christian stepped back from touring in 2023 and fully departed from the band in 2026.

 Christian wrote a memoir, The Orphaned Anything's, which was self-published via iUniverse in early 2008.

 2007–2014: Anchor & Braille, Wood Water Records

 He is also the founder of Anchor & Braille's label, Wood Water Records, which is distributed through Universal Music Group, which Anberlin is signed to.
 He founded the acoustic group Anchor & Braille, and they released a 7" single in 2007.
 He wrote all songs and performed vocals on their 2009 album Felt, which was recorded in 2008.
 The album was released through Christian's own label Wood Water Records and Federal Distribution on August 4, 2009 and was produced, engineered and mixed by Aaron Marsh from fellow Florida-based band Copeland.
 Felt debuted at number 30 on the Billboard Top Heatseekers chart.

 His 2012 album with Anchor & Braille, The Quiet Life, was well-received by critics, with most of the praise directed at Christian's songwriting.
 Of "Goes Without Saying", Artist Direct called it "One of the most brilliant and beautiful entries into Christian's catalog, and it's the perfect prelude to the sonic majesty contained in The Quiet Life."